Published in the

 Once you are sure that you have centered the stretcher bar about the printed image, draw a reference line along each side as shown.
 This reference line will come in handy later if the stretcher assembly moves out of position and you need to realign it.

 As we did in Step 18 for the side positioning, we now want to center the stretcher bar assembly along the top and bottom bars.
 Carefully lift the canvas print and ensure that the image is wrapping around the front face of the bottom stretcher bar.
 Repeat this for the top stretcher bar, moving the stretcher assembly up or down as needed until you see the image wrapping equally around the top and bottom bars.

 Once you are sure that you have centered the stretcher bar about the printed image, draw a reference line along each side as shown.
 We have now centered the stretcher bar assembly in both the vertical and horizontal directions concerning the printed image.
 We are now ready to begin the canvas stretching, wrapping, and stapling processes.

 Starting with the top stretcher bar, wrap the giclee canvas print around the stretcher bar as shown.
 Be sure that the stretcher assembly has not moved out of the reference lines we drew earlier.

 Holding the staple gun squarely on the canvas and stretcher bar, staple the canvas to the stretcher bar in the center of the bar as shown.

 Check that your assembly looks like this - having one staple in the center of the top stretcher bar.

-Using the stretcher bar as leverage, rock the canvas pliers forward (compare images from step 25 and 26) until canvas has stretched - notice the canvas tightly wrapped around the stretcher bar.
+Using the stretcher bar as leverage, rock the canvas pliers forward (compare images from step 25 and 26) until canvas has stretched - notice that the canvas tightly wrapped around the stretcher bar.